Geektrovert/nebula/writings/code-styles.md

 just_a_function() #inline comment
 ```

+That's cool!
+Do this by writing `py:!-8`.
 Let's remove the code highlighted in red:

 ```py:-3-5,-10
 print("hello world!")